renovatebot/renovate/lib/datasource/aws-machine-image/readme.md

     }
 ]

-# in order to use it with this datasource, you have to minify it:
+# In order to use it with this datasource, you have to minify it:

 [{"Name":"owner-id","Values":["602401143452"]},{"Name":"name","Values":["amazon-eks-node-1.21-*"]}]
 ```